 While waiting for emergency help, take the following steps:

 • Make sure you are safely away from the snake.
-Do not attempt to go after, kill, or handle the snake because it can bite you again.
+Do not attempt to go after, kill, or handle the snake as it may bite you again.

-• Remove jewelry, tight clothing, rings, and watches, which may be uncomfortable if the area begins swelling
+• Remove jewelry, tight clothing, rings, and watches, which may be uncomfortable if the area bitten begins swelling.

-• Draw a circle around the snake bite and write down the time of the snake bite and your initial symptoms.
-If possible, continue to redraw the circle and mark the progression of time.
+• Draw a circle around the area initially affected by the snake bite and record the time and your initial symptoms.
+If possible, continue to draw circles around the affected area if it grows and mark the progression of time.

-• Write down anything you remember about the snake: what it looks like, the type of snake if you know it, and the size (tell the emergency room staff these details)
+• Write down anything you remember about the snake — what it looks like, the type of snake if you know it, and the snake’s size (tell the emergency room staff these details).

 Do not: